TourMagination Tour Leaders

 Margaret and Bob Nally were born and raised in Ireland and immigrated as a young couple to Canada.
 They have maintained strong family and cultural connections with Ireland.
 They visit Ireland yearly and organize traditional music and cultural events in Ontario.
 Margaret and Bob have a keen interest in Irish history and current affairs.
 They have volunteered with Corrymeela, the peace and reconciliation centre in Northern Ireland.
 Margaret, a trained and practicing Spiritual Director, is committed to her work in K-W in shelters and community kitchens with those experiencing poverty and homelessness, and currently serves as chair of MennoHomes, which builds supportive affordable housing.
 Margaret served as a director of both MCC Bi-national and as chair of MCCO.
 Margaret’s education includes a degree in religious studies and Spiritual Direction and she has studied and led retreats in Celtic Spirituality.
 Margaret is an associate member of the IONA community.
 Bob, an engineer by profession, and a businessman, works with early stage and startup up technology companies focused on clean or green environmental solutions.
 Bob works as a volunteer on helping to reset the relationships with First Nations peoples and also on refugee and interfaith concerns.
 Bob and Margaret have traveled extensively in Asia, Africa, Europe and Latin America including study and learning tours with MCC and MEDA.
 They are members of K-W House Churches and attend Erb St. Mennonite Church.
 They are the parents of two children and have two grandchildren.
 Upcoming tours with Bob and Margaret.

 Jim Pankratz first became interested in India while studying Religion at McMaster University.
 He completed a Master’s degree in Buddhism and a PhD in Hinduism.
 He and his wife Goldine lived in Calcutta for two years while he did his doctoral research and during that time they travelled widely in India.
 Later they lived in Bangladesh for three years and travelled to India frequently.
 He has led tours of India for Canadian and American university students.
 Throughout his career he has taught courses and done research in world religions, Indian history and culture, Christianity in India, and Gandhi.
 India changed his life.
 He still finds it intriguing, challenging, and enriching.
-Currently Jim is the Interim President of Conrad Grebel University College at the University of Waterloo, Ontario.
+Most recently, Jim was the Interim President of Conrad Grebel University College at the University of Waterloo, Ontario.
 Previously he was Dean of the College for nine years.
 Upcoming tours with Jim.

 Terry Petkau has worked for Habitat for Humanity Canada since 1999 and currently acts as National Director, Safety and Building Programs providing expertise and support to Canadian affiliate operations.
 Terry has travelled extensively with Habitat across Canada, the US and internationally and has also led groups to various countries with TourMagination.
 He enjoys building and renovation projects and also enjoys long distance cycling, both for pleasure and as a means of fundraising for different organizations.
 Terry is married to Audrey Voth Petkau; together they have two married sons.
 Upcoming tours with Terry.